Remedial Massage is commonly used to:-

 Advanced Remedial Massage therapy is available as part of TotalMSK's Mobile Musculoskeletal (MSK), Chiropractic and Sports Injury Clinic Service.
-The private patient mobile service operates up to 20 miles from Caversham in Reading and 20 miles from Cambridge in Cambridgeshire.
-TotalMSK also operates a mobile Corporate Wellbeing Clinic Service throughout Berkshire, Buckinghamshire, Cambridgeshire, Hampshire and Oxfordshire.
+The private patient mobile service operates up to 20 miles from Caversham in Reading and Cambridge in Cambridgeshire.
+TotalMSK also operates a mobile Corporate Wellbeing Clinic Service throughout Berkshire, Buckinghamshire, Cambridgeshire, and Oxfordshire.

 Remedial Massage Therapy